An Information-theoretic Collective Variable for Configurational Entropy: Abstract

 \section{Abstract}

 Entropy governs molecular self-assembly, phase transitions, and material stability, yet remains challenging to quantify and directly control in molecular systems.
-Here, we demonstrate that the computable information density (CID), a data compression-based information theoretic metric, provides an instantaneous general measure of configurational entropy in molecular dynamics simulations, reflecting both local and long-range structural organization.
+Here, we demonstrate that the computable information density (CID), a data compression-based information theoretic metric, provides a general per-configuration structural descriptor that tracks configurational entropy changes in molecular dynamics simulations, reflecting both local and long-range structural organization.
 We validate the CID across systems of increasing complexity, beginning with single-component Lennard-Jones melting before examining binary phase separation, polymer condensation and dispersion, and assembly of amorphous carbon networks at multiple densities.
-Unlike conventional order parameters, CID requires no \textit{a priori} knowledge of relevant structural features and captures entropic signatures across a variety of molecular systems and discretization resolutions.
-By establishing entropy as a directly accessible structural metric, this framework lays a foundation for future entropy-driven materials design and optimization strategies.
+Unlike conventional order parameters, CID requires no \textit{a priori} knowledge of relevant structural features and captures organizational signatures across a variety of molecular systems and discretization resolutions.
+By establishing a data compression-based structural complexity metric as a practical proxy for configurational entropy, this framework lays a foundation for future entropy-driven materials design and optimization strategies.